 You recognize that it is time to refresh and update your employee service award program or milestone program.
-Likely due to lackluster survey results from your employees on the poor selection of gifts, or maybe you realized that the cost of gifts has ballooned over the years and your program value has all but disappeared.
-In this article, I am going to help answer the question about what does it cost to implement an employee service award program?
+Likely due to lackluster survey results from your employees on the poor selection of gifts, or maybe you realized that the cost of gifts has ballooned over the years, and your program value has all but disappeared.
+In this article, I am going to help answer the question of what does it cost to implement an employee service award program?

 But what will a new program cost?????

 Well, let’s jump into this article.

 At CoreCentive, we meet with numerous prospective clients just like you every week, and we always will answer questions just like these in a very transparent way.
 We understand that different vendors have different pricing models, and this can be confusing, so in this article, we will explain the following: